 At the Breastfeeding Center of Charleston, our board-certified team of professionals are equipped to address all your breastfeeding needs so that you can meet your breastfeeding goals.
 Our lactation consultants and medical providers see you and your baby together as a breastfeeding pair.
 Whether you are a new or more seasoned mother, each breastfeeding experience is unique!
 If you are experiencing challenges such as pain with breastfeeding, feeding multiples, maintaining milk supply, have other concerns, or are doing well but just want some reassurance, we can help.
 Our team is here for you and offers appointments and resources to meet your needs.

 We want every mother to have a successful breastfeeding journey, whether she is starting with her first baby or she has older children.
 Any woman with a history of breastfeeding difficulties, anatomical breast concerns, specific maternal medical conditions, who is expecting multiples or anticipates a baby with special needs should be referred for a prenatal consultation at the Breastfeeding Center.
 This prenatal consultation, which lasts between thirty to forty-five minutes, should occur six to eight weeks prior to delivery.
-The patient will be first seen by the lactation consultant for the majority of her visit and then by the physician to answer any additional questions.
 During this visit, the expectant mother will receive individualized breastfeeding education, a demonstration of key techniques to use in the first few days of breastfeeding, a personalized plan to establish a solid milk supply, a discussion of breastfeeding devices, and a plan to meet the mother’s unique breastfeeding goals.

 Mother and Baby Visit